January 11, 2023 | By: Dustin McClendon |Budgeting and Saving, Investing, Landownership, Rural Living

 Throughout those regions, the range in prices per acre is just about as wide as Texas itself.

 If you’re in the Dallas-Fort Worth area searching for land nearby, for example, you might pay more than other regions in Texas.
-Land in Northeast Texas goes for roughly $6,742 per acre, according to the Texas chapter of the American Society of Farm Managers & Rural Appraisers.
-Most counties within this region have seen price increases, and brokers have said properties spend only days on the market.
+Land in Northeast Texas goes for roughly $8,200 per acre, according to the latest Texas Land Market Latest Developments Report..

-In Southern Texas, including the southern portion of the Edwards Plateau, pieces of the Coastal Plains and Coastal Bend, South Texas Brush Country, and the Rio Grande Valley, demand for ranches in particular has remained strong.
-In 2021, the median price in this region was about $4,500 per acre.
+In Southern Texas, including the southern portion of the Edwards Plateau, pieces of the Coastal Plains and Coastal Bend, South Texas Brush Country, and the Rio Grande Valley, prices have dipped below $6,000/acre for the first time since early 2023.
+An average acre in South Texas now costs $5,945.

 In other parts of Texas, you could also:

-- Find land in the Panhandle and South Plains area for roughly $1,300 per acre
+- Find land in the Panhandle and South Plains area for roughly $1,890 per acre (about a 17% year-over-year increase)

-- Shell out more than $8,000 per acre of land in the Gulf Coast – Brazos Bottom region
+- Shell out $9,615 per acre of land in the Gulf Coast – Brazos Bottom region

 Why is farmland increasing in value in Texas?